discourse/discourse-activity-pub/README.md

 #### Discourse Integration

 All direct `discourse/discourse` server integration is in the `plugin.rb` and the `/extensions`.
 Ideally, all `/extensions` will become integrations in the `plugin.rb` as `discourse/discourse` implements new server-side hooks and plugin methods.
-Some specific `discourse/discourse` updates to improve integration are suggested in `TODO` comments throught the plugin code.
+Some specific `discourse/discourse` updates to improve integration are suggested in `TODO` comments throughout the plugin code.

 ### Tests

 When writing tests there's a few things to keep in mind:

-1. The plugin has a few different interconnected states which sometimes need to tested separately:
+1. The plugin has a few different interconnected states which sometimes need to be tested separately:
    - Plugin: enabled / disabled
    - Actor (i.e. Category): enabled / disabled
    - Publishing (i.e. login required): enabled / disabled